equal8888/Lubuntu-audio-powertool/README.md

 ## Troubleshoot

-Cannot run the app ?
+1) Cannot run the app ?
 Make it executable with a command
 ```
 chmod +x audiopowertool.py
 ```

+2) The app will ask password from terminal